starbuck10/JCoffie/_projects/2021-11-02-ongoing-work.md

 * Giving me an outlet for simplicity to help work through life's issues
 * Generating a goal that could last a lifetime

+I quickly signed up for the next course before my current one was complete and now I find myself wondering how to make this hobby a workable lifestyle for myself and my family.

 So here's the goal: take the courses and gain the experience I need to become a full-blown ocean sailing Captain and take my family around the globe.

 ---